Good government organizations in the United States: Federal good government organizations

 National Academy of Public Administration (United States).
 The National Academy of Public Administration is an independent, nonpartisan organization chartered by Congress in 1967 to assist federal, state, and local governments in improving their effectiveness, efficiency, and accountability.
 The unique source of the Academy's expertise is its membership of Fellows, who are elected because of their distinguished contributions to the field of public administration through their government service, scholarship, or civic activism.
-The Fellows of the Academy include more than 500 current and former Cabinet Officers, members of Congress, Governors, Mayors, state and local administrators, legislators, business executives, and scholars.
+The Fellows of the Academy include more than 1000 current and former Cabinet Officers, members of Congress, Governors, Mayors, state and local administrators, legislators, business executives, and scholars.

 Partnership for Public Service.
 The Partnership is a nonprofit, nonpartisan organization that works to revitalize the federal government by inspiring a new generation to serve and by transforming the way government works.
 It was founded in 2001 with a donation by businessman Samuel Heyman.
 It sponsors awards, research, and offers help to federal agencies in improving their personnel practices.

 The Performance Institute.
 The Performance Institute has provided public sector performance management training and policy insights since 2000.
 The Institute’s research arm has sponsored a series of forums, research, and recommendations to bring insight and transformation to the federal government by emphasizing the importance of performance, accountability, and transparency in government and to disseminate the leading best practices to government managers.

 The Project On Government Oversight (POGO) is a nonpartisan non-profit organization based in Washington, DC, that investigates and works to expose waste, fraud, abuse, and conflicts of interest in the U.S. federal government.
 Since 1981, POGO has worked with whistleblowers and government insiders to identify wrongdoing in the federal government, and works with government officials to implement policy changes based on its investigations.

-State Good Government Organizations
+State good government organizations

 In addition to professional, advocacy, and research groups that advocate good government at the federal level, there are similar non-partisan groups focused on state governments.
-Some are national in scope; some focus specifically on an individual state.
+Some are national in scope; some focus specifically on an individual state: